almazkun/effective_python/chapter_4_Comprehensions_and_Generators_27-36/README.md

     >>>
     Filter:       [2, 4, 6, 8, 10]
     Filter false: [1, 3, 5, 7, 9]
-### 3:Producing Combination of Items from Iterators
+### 3: Producing Combination of Items from Iterators
 * ***accumulate***
 `accumulate` folds an item from the iterator into a running value by applying a function that takes two parameters.
 It outputs current accumulated result for each input value:
 ```python